cj-dfinity/guides/Candid.md

 The Candid interface, as previously mentioned, allows inter-operation between services, and between services and frontends.
 Candid is also very useful for calling the public services from commandline, or using the Candid UI.

 ### Using Candid in frontend
-The [Counter example dapp](https://github.com/dfinity/examples/tree/master/motoko/counter) does not have a frontend, so let's build a frontend for the Counter, using Candid to access the public backend services.
+The [Hello example dapp](https://github.com/dfinity/examples/tree/master/motoko/hello) has both a backend and a frontend, and the frontend imports the backend services through the Candid interface.